 You may decide to study English because you love to read, write, think, discuss, and/or explore.
 You may pick English because you love your high school English teachers and want to help students the way your teachers helped you.
 You may even even pick the major because you love grammar!

-for folks who love English (and especially their parents) is: what can you do with an English major?
+A passion for the subject has never been difficult to develop, but in a world focusing more on jobs and the vocational function of education, one concern that has arisen for folks who love English (and especially their parents) is: what can you do with an English major?

 It is a common misconception that all English majors must want to teach English or that they are destined to write novels.
-As we will explain on these web pages, the wonderful feature of the English degree is that it enables you to study something you love, whether it’s ancient rhetoric, Victorian novels, or fiction writing, AND positions you to work in the world in a variety of interesting professions.
+As we explain on these web pages, a wonderful feature of the English degree is that it enables you to study something you love, whether it’s ancient rhetoric, Victorian novels, or fiction writing, AND positions you to work in the world in a variety of interesting professions.

 An English major can definitely help you get a job, but, more than that, it will also help you develop a meaningful life.
 Our program will help you find, interpret, and create meaning in your life.
-You will think big thoughts, explore interesting ideas and cultures, see how you fit into the world, express your own ideas in compelling ways, tell your own stories, and chart your own experiences.
+You will think big thoughts, explore interesting ideas and cultures, see how you fit into the world, express your own ideas in compelling ways, tell your own stories, and chart your own experience.